patriaabhishek/my-system-configuration/README.md

 4. `conda-env/config_conda.sh`
 5. `conda-env/config_conda_envs.sh`

+### Notes:
 - Above scripts have been tested on an Anaconda Docker Image
 - Relevant testing scripts could be found in the repo
+- Check shebangs, if for some reason the scripts don't work